RoySegall/gizra.com/src/_posts/2017-05-11-transcript-why-drupal.md

 image: "/assets/images/posts/why-drupal/thumb.jpeg"
 author: DavidHernandez
 published: true
-description: "Sometimes, we have to stop what we are doing and think a little of why we do it."
+description: "Sometimes, we have to stop what we are doing and think a little about why we do it."
 ---
 This post is a translation of the transcript of the lightning talk I gave during [DrupalCamp Spain 2017](https://2017.drupalcamp.es/) in Madrid.
 The title of the talk was "[Why Drupal](https://2017.drupalcamp.es/sessions/why-drupal-davidbaltha)" and talked about my personal reasons for developing with Drupal.
 You can find the slides, with the transcript in Spanish [here](http://slides.com/david_hernandez/why-drupal/).